zhangq327/U-MAE/README.md

 ## Acknowledgement

-This repo is based on the official code of MAE. (https://github.com/facebookresearch/mae)
+This repo is based on the official code of MAE. (https://github.com/facebookresearch/mae) And the instructions can be found in ``OFFICIAL_MAE-README.md``.

 ## The Uniformity-enhanced MAE loss